Please note that Tapas no longer supports Internet Explorer.

 Rosario woke up with a gasp.
 Still confused and with her sight foggy, she stood up, repressing nausea.
 That was the worst episode of… whatever was happening to her since the day before.
 She had a vague recollection of a dream, of wanting to go somewhere, but couldn’t remember any details.

+Concerned, she looked at the containers from which the purple and yellow mist still emerged and spread evenly around.
 Ideally, they would have set up a protective boundary using whole crystals, but they were almost out of them, so crystal dust was their last option.
 This method proved effective as long as there wasn’t any strong wind and, as far as she could tell, there wasn’t any.

 But as soon as the thought crossed her mind, a distant thunder reverberated from the valley in the west.
 She automatically looked in that direction and for a moment thought she saw a dark rain cloud, but immediately realized it was a black smoke signal coming from the side of the mountain.
 Unless it was an unlikely coincidence and another crystal hunter used the same type of signal to show distress, this had to be from the children.

 Rosario went back to the cave opening and pulled on the rope Stefan had used as a guide; it seemed to be locked in place.
 Had a rockslide trapped them and forced them to find another exit?
 She quickly packed everything into the van while several scenarios played in her head, trying to explain to herself how those two could have left the cave and end up on the side of the mountain.
 Last, she left a box with emergency supplies next to the cave, and after climbing into the driver’s seat, she activated the engine.
-It started on the first try, for a change.

 Stefan put one foot on a small gap in the rock wall and, with one hand, held up the large red crystal they had found in the tunnel.
-The smooth surface of the crystal acted like a mirror and cast light inside the passage, forcing the dust lice to back up, and giving Franziska a few steps more to gain momentum.
+The smooth surface of the crystal acted like a mirror and cast light inside the passage, forcing the dust lice to back up, and giving Franziska a few more steps to gain momentum.

 She took six steps back, focused one last time, ran forward, and jumped.